-"when the norms of painting are put to the test, what is arbitrary will have the last word."1

-The exhibition separate/related consists of intimate, abstract studies in translucent oil paint layered on plywood panels prepared with an ultra-smooth chalk ground.2 Their palette is reduced, each painting consisting of one to three moody colors: muted tertiaries like coral, gestural curves.
-This is not the compositions are straightforward, the colors are built out of many layers of thin glazes as indicated by the buildup of excess paint on the exposed sides.
+"when the norms of painting are put to the test, what is arbitrary will have the last word."1 grays rimed with ice.
+Though the compositions are straightforward, the colors are built out of many layers of thin glazes as indicated by the buildup of excess paint on the exposed sides.
 An apparent simplicity of form and color is therefore revealed to be laboriously constructed through subtle corrections and adjustments.
 The liquid paint, thinned with an abundance of turpentine, glides over itself, sometimes washing away parts of still-wet brushstrokes or pooling as the panel's edge scrapes paint from the brush's bristles.
-The brushstrokes are broad, either coating the surface evenly or folding over themselves in gentle

-passionate paint-flinging of the Abstract

-Expressionists, but a methodical

-process of doing and undoing.
-Neither is

-it a Minimalist exercise in delimiting

-material constraints, but a

-deconstruction of the material's

-expressive potential.
-The primary feature

-of these paintings, the site of their

-structuralist exploration, is the
+The brushstrokes are broad, either coating the surface evenly or folding over themselves in gentle gestural curves.
+This is not the passionate paint-flinging of the Abstract Expressionists, but a methodical process of doing and undoing.
+Neither is it a Minimalist exercise in delimiting material constraints, but a deconstruction of the material's expressive potential.
+The primary feature of these paintings, the site of their structuralist exploration, is the translucent brushstroke.

-translucent brushstroke.